 11. OOH GPs who are also principal practitioners should have their contribution set at a minimum of 9.5% from 1 April of the scheme year for this work by the Health Board and this will be adjusted by PSD when the end of year certificate is received.
 There is no requirement for OOH GP's who are not principals to have their contribution rate set at a minimum of 9.5%.
-Other salaried GP employments need to be considered as the tier should be set based on aggregated practitioner earnings.
+Other salaried GP employments need to be considered, as the tier should be set based on aggregated practitioner earnings.
 (Refer to Annex D)

 12. Assistant medical practitioners and salaried GP practitioners: Contributions are set on the estimated current year aggregated pensionable earnings from all employments and finalised at the end of the scheme year.
-Assistant practitioners with more than one employer therefore should use the form at Annex C for this purpose.